#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 12:08 A lot of things in Python are like that.

-12:10 You look into it, it's like, that looks really complicated.
+12:10 It's like, that looks really complicated.

-12:14 And then you look back and go, oh, that's all.
+12:14 And then you look back and go, oh, that's all?

 12:16 Okay.